jump-dev/jump-dev.github.io/_posts/2026-08-31-mathoptai.md

 MathOptAI.jl supports three different ways of embedding neural networks:

-1. the _full-space_ formulation adds new variables and constraints for each layer in the neural network
+1. the _full-space_ formulation adds new variables and constraints for each layer in the neural network.
+This is the default.
-2. the _reduced-space_ formulation embeds `predictor(x)` as a large nonlinear expression (using `JuMP.@expression`) without adding any new variables or constraints
+2. the _reduced-space_ formulation embeds `predictor(x)` as a large nonlinear expression (using `JuMP.@expression`) without adding any new variables or constraints.
+Pass `; reduced_space = true` to `add_predictor` to enable this formulation.
-3. the _gray-box_ formulation uses [`MOI.VectorNonlinearOracle`](https://jump.dev/JuMP.jl/stable/moi/reference/standard_form/#MathOptInterface.VectorNonlinearOracle)
+4. the _gray-box_ formulation uses [`MOI.VectorNonlinearOracle`](https://jump.dev/JuMP.jl/stable/moi/reference/standard_form/#MathOptInterface.VectorNonlinearOracle)
    to add the constraint `predictor(x) - y == 0` and automatically sets up
-   callbacks to evaluate the function, and gradient, and Hessian of `predictor(x)`.
+   callbacks to evaluate the function, gradient, and Hessian of `predictor(x)`.
+Pass `; gray_box = true` to `add_predictor` to enable this formulation.

-The gray-box support is particularly useful when combined with PyTorch.
+The gray-box formulation is particularly useful when combined with PyTorch.
 Given a trained PyTorch model, use `torch.save(model, "filename.pt")` to save the model structure and weights to disk.
 Then, from Julia do:
 ```julia
 using JuMP, MathOptAI, PythonCall, Ipopt